-The bill SB32 Engrossed amends the Code of Alabama 1975 to establish a clear definition of "machinegun" and implement mandatory enhanced sentences for crimes involving such firearms.
-A machinegun is defined as any firearm capable of automatically firing more than one shot without manual reloading by a single trigger function, including parts intended for conversion.
-The bill also specifies that devices designed to increase a firearm's rate of fire, which do not allow a semiautomatic firearm to fire more than two shots without reloading, are excluded from this definition.
-Furthermore, the bill introduces severe penalties for crimes involving machineguns, including life imprisonment without parole for murder committed with a machinegun, and reclassifies manslaughter and assault offenses involving machineguns as Class A felonies.
+The bill amends the Code of Alabama 1975 to define "machinegun" and establish mandatory enhanced sentences for crimes involving such firearms.
+A machinegun is defined as any firearm capable of automatically firing more than one shot without manual reloading by a single trigger function, along with parts intended for conversion into machineguns.
+The bill clarifies that devices that increase a firearm's rate of fire but do not allow a semiautomatic firearm to fire more than two shots without reloading are not classified as machineguns.
+It also introduces severe penalties for crimes involving machineguns, including life imprisonment without parole for murder committed with a machinegun, depending on the age of the offender.

 Engrossed: 13A-6-1, 13A-6-2, 13A-6-3, 13A-6-20, 13A-6-21